elastic/integrations/README.md

 ## Contributing

-Please review the [CONTRIBUTING](CONTRIBUTING.md) guide to learn how to build and develop packages, understand the release procedure and explore the builder tools.
+Please review the [Contributing Guide](CONTRIBUTING.md) to learn how to build and develop packages, understand the release procedure and explore the builder tools.